frankyhao/Google-Crawler/index.md

     <br>
     <h3>Step 1:</h3>
     <p>
-     TEST TEST TEST TEST TEST Open the Browser and open the developer console window by pressing Ctrl-Shift-i on Windows or Command-Option-i on Mac.
+     Open the Browser and open the developer console window by pressing Ctrl-Shift-i on Windows or Command-Option-i on Mac.
 You should see something like this on the bottom of your screen.
 Navigate to the Network tab.
     </p>
     <img src="index_images/cookie_step1_firefox.png" class="img">
     <button value="b_f_1" class="button" onclick="reveal_hidden(this.value)">Next</button>